Leadership - Nagalim.us

 A trailblazer in education and public service, Honorable Cox earned her Bachelor of Science in Nuclear Engineering from Northwestern University—becoming the first African American woman in the nation to do so—and later received her MBA from the University of Rochester.
 Her career in public service began in Washington, D.C., where she worked with the Federal Government and the White House before joining the City of Fremont’s Economic Development Advisory Commission in Silicon Valley.
 As Chair, she led a mission to China to strengthen international economic ties.
 She later became the first African American elected to the Ohlone Community College Board of Trustees, where she served for twelve years, including as Vice Chair, securing a multimillion-dollar bond to enhance technology and STEM programs.

 Honorable Cox made history again as the first African American to serve on Fremont’s City Council, representing the sixth district-the heart of Silicon Valley, where she championed business and retail development projects such as Pacific Commons and the Fremont Innovation Districts.
 Professionally, she has held leadership and advisory roles across Fortune 500 companies, government, and nonprofit sectors, with expertise spanning engineering, supply chain management, international trade, energy, cybersecurity, and consulting.
 For her distinguished service, she has received numerous awards including 100 Most Influential Women in Silicon Valley, California Assembly Woman of the Year, City of Fremont Leadership Award, and commendations from the California State Senate and U.S. Congress.
-She was also knighted as Lady Teresa Cox by Prince Rafael Andújar y Vilches of the Sovereign House of Cappadocia for her outstanding contributions to humanity and global goodwill.
+She was also invested as Lady Teresa Cox by Prince Rafael Andújar y Vilches of the Sovereign House of Cappadocia for her outstanding contributions to humanity and global goodwill.

 David Dennis